pdcherry/cherry-cv-public/README.md

 ## Patrick Cherry

-PhD scientist skilled in bioinformatics, biological data science, data visualization, statistical modeling, next-generation sequencing (NGS), and tool-building.
-I’ve coded reproducible and rigorous pipelines for high-throughput experimental designs and genomic analyses, launched best-in-class oncology reference standards, and invented new molecular methods for DNA and microbe manipulation.
-Originally trained in Molecular Biology, I’m interested in taking my knowledge and practice of data science / bioinformatics to the next level, especially on spatial and single cell data analysis.
+PhD scientist skilled in data visualization, statistical modeling, bioinformatics, biological data science, next-generation sequencing (NGS), and tool-building.
+I’ve coded reproducible and rigorous pipelines for high-throughput experimental designs and multi-omic analyses for communication to technical and non-technical audiences.
+I’ve launched best-in-class oncology reference standards, and invented new molecular methods for DNA and microbe manipulation.
+Originally trained in Molecular Biology,I am passionate about advancing data science and bioinformatics to improve human health and biotechnology.

 ## Education